-(2) Upon certification of the Compensation Committee of the achievement of the applicable performance goals within sixty (60) days following completion of the 3-year performance period that ends on the last day of fiscal 2024, the PSU award would vest based on a straight line slope from 50% of the target shares at the minimum threshold level to 100% of the target shares at the target level, with a maximum of 150% of the target shares vesting at the maximum achievement level.
+(2) The numbers listed in this column reflect the target number of shares covered by each NEO's PSU award.
+Upon certification of the Compensation Committee of the achievement of the applicable performance goals within sixty (60) days following completion of the three-year performance period that ends on the last day of fiscal 2026, the PSU award would vest based on a straight line slope from 50% of the target number of shares at the minimum threshold level to 100% of the target number of shares at the target number of shares vesting at the maximum achievement level, subject to the applicable NEO's continued service with the Company.